 If you would like to download the Terms & Conditions of becoming a MISA (EWNI) CIC member please see attached:

-You can only become a MISA (EWNI) CIC member if you have completed the 2 day MISP Instructor training or the 1 day MISP Practitioner training.
+You can only become a MISA (EWNI) CIC member if you have completed the 2 day MISP Instructor training.

-Included in your training fee is your first years MISA membership.
+Included in your training fee is lifetime MISA membership.

-As a copyright programme you have to maintain your MISA branch membership whilst you are an active MISP Instructor/Practitioner.
-The MISA membership renewal cost after the first year is currently £30 per year for individual membership and small and large group membership rates available.
+As a copyright programme you have to maintain your MISA branch membership and contact whilst you are an active MISP Instructor.
+Some Instructors have not transferred to lifetime membership and currently the renewal for them is £60.
 Email firstname.lastname@example.org for further details.

 positive touch activities, members forum and much more

-- On-going support from the MISA EWNI Head office, Directors and Committee
+- On-going support from the MISA EWNI Directors and Committee

 - Access to exclusive MISA & MISP promotional products

-- We keep you informed on MISP development and other areas that could impact on postive nurturing touch
+- We keep you informed on MISP development and other areas that could impact on positive nurturing touch

 What is the massage in schools programme?